aliuosio/mage2.docker/README.md

     SMTP Port: 1025

 ### Features
-* Fresh Install or use magento 2 project on your file system using `./install.sh`
+* Fresh Install or use magento 2 project on your file system using `bin/install.sh`
 * Nginx uses http2
 * alternative **OSX docker-compose** file using docker-sync **for better performance**
-* set Magento 2 Versions as configurable option of `ìnstall.sh`
+* set Magento 2 Versions as configurable option of `bin/ìnstall.sh`
 * using watchtower container to keep the containers current
 * set project directory to where ever you want (as configurable option in .env)
 * set PHP-FPM minor Versions under 7 (7.0, 7.1, 7.2, 7.3) as configurable option